OJUrbaniak/Greenmap/README.md

 # Greenmap
-First commit on my branch
+First commit is based on the project on Google Drive

-Implemented base Point of Interest class in MainActivity